Today, as we understand the concept of time, it is relatively easy. A year divided into months, months into days, and days into hours

 Please note that the italicized words are in Hindi.
 The article lists words used in everyday language.

 In Hindu Mythology the months are different from the months of the Georgian Calendar.
 The Hindu Year begins with Chaitra (starting towards the end of March) followed by Vaisakha, Jyaistha, Asadha, Shravana, Bhadra_, Asvina, Kartika, Agrahayana, Pausa, Magha, and Phaguna_.
 Names of the month as used in the Georgian Calendar are used and understood in India today.
 The pronunciation may differ from region to region.

-The days of the week according to Hindu Mythology are dedicated to specific planets.
+Use this link to listen to the days of the week.
+According to Hindu Mythology they are dedicated to specific planets.
 They are as follows: Ravivaar- day of Sun (Sunday), Somvaar- day of Moon (Monday), Mangalvaar- day of Mars (Tuesday), Budhvaar- day of Mercury (Wednesday), Guruvaar- day of Jupiter (Thursday), Shukrvaar- day of Venus (Friday) and Shanivaar- day of Saturn (Saturday).
 Week is Hafta or Saptha.

 To tell the time in Hindi is easy.
 In India, we use the 12-hour clock.
 To denote the hour we simply say ek baja hai (It is one o’clock), do baje hai (It is two o’clock) and so on till twelve.
 The words subah, dopahar, shaam, raat can be prefixed to the time to indicate whether it is morning, afternoon, evening or night.